Home-Schooled Applicant Requirements:

 - Complete your first-year application

-- Provide 2 letters of recommendation: one discussing academic success, and another attesting to involvement in the community or extracurricular activities (neither should be from a parent).
+- Provide 2 letters of recommendation: one discussing academic success, and another attesting to involvement in the community or extracurricular activities (NOTE: Neither letter should be from a parent).

 If you are a New Jersey resident: